-In total, 90 different combinations of building prototypes, HVAC systems, and climate zones were simulated.
+In total, 90 different combinations of building prototypes, HVAC systems, and climate zones were simulated in phase one of the analysis.
 To the maximum extent possible, the definition of model inputs was automated using CBECC-Com's 'ruleset' programming framework.
 The ruleset is compilation of software code, libraries, and tables that were brought together for this Washington code baseline project and read by the CBECC-Com software when processing the models.
 Once the CBECC-Com model input files and ruleset framework was set-up, the models were run as a "batch", meaning the assignment of inputs, and running of all 90 simulations was performed automatically by the software, taking roughly five hours.
 The results are output by the program to a CSV formatted data file, which was processed into the final results as presented in following sections.

-Commercial Building Results and Analysis
+Commercial Building Analysis and Results

-To provide context for the modeling analysis of the 2006 WSEC, data from other modeling studies and measured data was compared to the results for reach building type.
-Figure 6 below shows this comparison, including modeled analysis of ASHRAE 90.1 for the years 2007 and 2013, and benchmarking data from the City of Seattle in 2016.
+To provide context for the modeling analysis of the 2006 WSEC, data from other modeling studies and measured data was compared to the results for each building type.
+Figure 6 below shows this comparison, including modeled analysis of ASHRAE 90.1 2013, and benchmarking data from the City of Seattle in 2016.

-The comparisons to versions of ASHRAE 90.1 (based on determination analyses conducted by PNNL of these code versions) allows a comparison of the WSEC 2006 to the stringency of national code values from a similar time period.
+The comparison to ASHRAE 90.1 (based on determination analyses conducted by PNNL of this code version) allows a comparison of the WSEC 2006 to the stringency of national reference code values of a similar stringency.
 The code community in Washington has generally considered the state code to be more stringent than the contemporary national code version.
-This data bears that out for some, but not all, building types when the WSEC 2006 is compared to ASHRAE 90.1-2007.
+This data bears that out for some, but not all, building types when the WSEC 2006 is compared to ASHRAE 90.1-2013.